The Real Rose Dawson Drawing

 The Artistic Inspiration: Tracing Rose's Style

 While no single artist is explicitly credited as the inspiration for Rose's style, several influences subtly permeate the drawing's aesthetic.
-The loose, expressive strokes suggest a familiarity with Impressionism or Post-Impressionism.
+But the loose, expressive strokes suggest a familiarity with Impressionism or Post-Impressionism.
 The emphasis on capturing the essence of Jack's personality rather than a photorealistic likeness points towards a more emotional, subjective approach to portraiture, reminiscent of artists like Vincent van Gogh, who prioritized conveying emotion over strict anatomical accuracy.
 The slightly romanticized depiction, with soft lines and a focus on light and shadow, also suggests elements of Romantic artistic traditions, reflecting the idealized nature of Rose’s feelings for Jack.

 The Drawing's Role in the Narrative: A Symbol of Rebellion and Love

 The drawing acts as a powerful visual metaphor throughout the film.
+By creating this portrait, Rose asserts her individuality and rejects the stifling constraints of her upper-class upbringing.
 It's not merely a depiction of Jack; it's a representation of Rose's personal transformation.
-By creating this portrait, Rose asserts her individuality and rejects the stifling constraints of her upper-class upbringing.
 The act of sketching becomes an act of rebellion, a silent declaration of her independence and her burgeoning love for Jack.

 The scene where Rose sketches Jack takes place in a relatively private setting, away from the prying eyes of her mother and fiancé, Cal Hockley.
 This reinforces the idea that the drawing represents a hidden, intimate moment, a secret shared between Rose and Jack.
 This secrecy adds another layer of intrigue and emotional depth to the drawing.